kisnalam/awsjars/README.md

 #Problem : How to access various aws resources from a jupyter notebook.
+#### Look at Screenshot1,Screenshot2,Screenshot3 to have a visual look at the output from a jupyter notebook invoked using Spark as a service on IBM bluemix.

 Add the following jars to your notebook at minumum for below example to work: